Cornell-Tech-Turtlebot/README/README.md

 You need 1 water bottle & 1 trashcan.
 Print this AR tag and stick it to the trashcan: https://github.com/Cornell-Tech-Turtlebot/object_tracking/blob/master/markers/MarkerData_0.png

 Measure the side of the black square of the AR tag, in centimeter.
-Then on the **Sever**:
+Then run this on the **Server**:

         cd /catkin_ws/src/object_tracking/launch/ar_track_alvar.launch